dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     A reviewer can suggest changes be made by:

     a.
-Mousing over the line to make a comment.
+Mousing over the line to comment on.

        .. figure:: figure/add_comment_on_line.png